a-r-m-i-n/fluid_page_cache/Documentation/Usage/Index.rst

 .. caution::
-   The info module only works, when the page cache is stored in database.
+   The info module does not work for all Cache backends, yet.

+**Supported cache backends are:**

+- Typo3Database
+- Redis
+- SimpleFile

-When you use e.g. Redis, the info module will not work.
+When you use e.g. APCU, the info module will not work.

 The main functionality of fluid_page_cache is not affected.
 It supports all cache backends, the Caching Framework is compatible with.